0livier/PHP-RFC-Extend-Internal-Error-Handling-Function/README.txt

 ===== Proposal =====

-We propose to split ''php_error_cb'' into multiple hookable parts, in particular, for the following behaviours:
+We propose to split ''php_error_cb'' into multiple hookable parts corresponding to the following behaviours:
   - Display the error (**display** part)
   - Log the error (**log** part)
+  - Do additional processing if needed (**process** part), empty by default
   - Check if the error is recoverable and bail out if needed (**bailout** part)

 We believe that there is no interesting use case for hooking the other parts of ''php_error_cb''.